 Technically we can’t see you right now, but we’re guessing not a lot of you have.
 We had never heard of it before, until now.
-Located about 20 minutes outside of Sandpoint, Idaho, Schweitzer Mountain Resort has it all: world-class skiing and snowboarding, zip-lining, horseback riding, scenic hikes, quaint restaurants, mountain biking, and SO much more.
-We’d even go as far as saying that it’s one of Idaho’s best-kept secrets… and we think you’ll agree.
+Located about 20 minutes outside of Sandpoint, Idaho, Schweitzer has it all: world-class skiing and snowboarding, zip-lining, horseback riding, scenic hikes, quaint restaurants, mountain biking, and SO much more.
+We’d even go as far as saying that it’s one of Idaho’s best-kept secrets … and we think you’ll agree.

 Where to Stay

-Beyond the gorgeous hiking and striking scenery, Schweitzer also has plenty of activities that will keep all ages busy – and smiling from ear to ear.
-You can zipline, pan for gold, take a ride on the scenic chairlift, horseback ride, mountain bike, and even go on an e-biking tour!
+Beyond the gorgeous hiking and striking scenery, Schweitzer also has plenty of activities that will keep all ages busy—and smiling from ear to ear.
+You can zipline, pan for gold, take a ride on the scenic chairlift, horseback ride, mountain bike, and even go on an e-bike tour!
 We tried the e-bikes one morning and it was a BLAST.
 We even stopped for some huckleberry picking during our ride.

 What to Eat

-Something that really stood out to us during our stay at Schweitzer Mountain is the people.
-From the outgoing crew that works at the activities center, to the smiling faces greeting us at the Selkirk Lodge, to our knowledgeable and warm e-biking tour guide, everyone was so friendly.
+Something that really stood out to us during our stay at Schweitzer is the people.
+From the outgoing crew that works at the activities center to the smiling faces greeting us at the Selkirk Lodge to our knowledgeable and warm e-biking tour guide, everyone was so friendly.
 It’s one big, welcoming family at Schweitzer, and that made it even harder for us to leave.

 Feature image credited to Traveling Newlyweds.